TayThorian/MasterBookVault/README.md

 - TSR9389 - FRM1 - The Jungles of Chult
 - TSR9235 - FR6 - Dreams of the Red Wizards
 - TSR9252 - FR7 - Hall of Heroes
+- TSR1165 - Cormanthyr Empire of Elves
+- TSR9540 - How the Mighty Are Fallen
+- TSR9558 - The Fall of Myth Drannor
 - TSR2023 - Greyhawk Adventures